Siddhartha-pixel/Face-Recognition-Model/README.md

 This project is a simple face recognition application built using Python, OpenCV, and the `face_recognition` library.
 It can detect and identify faces in a static image or a live webcam feed by comparing them against a set of known faces.

-# Face Recognition Application
+# Face Detection with OpenCV

-This project is a simple face recognition application built using Python, OpenCV, and the `face_recognition` library.
-It can detect and identify faces in a static image or a live webcam feed by comparing them against a set of known faces.
+This project demonstrates a simple face detection application using Python and the OpenCV library.
+It utilizes a pre-trained Haar Cascade classifier (`haarcascade_frontalface_default.xml`) to identify human faces in an image.

 ## Features

--   **Face Detection**: Finds the locations of faces in an image.
--   **Face Recognition**: Identifies known individuals.
--   **Real-time Recognition**: Works with a webcam feed.
--   **Bounding Boxes**: Draws a box and a label with the recognized name around each face.
+-   Loads an image from a specified file path.
+-   Resizes the image for consistent processing.
+-   Converts the image to grayscale, as required by the Haar Cascade classifier.
+-   Detects faces and returns their coordinates.
+-   (Note: The provided code snippet currently only detects the faces.
+To display bounding boxes, you would need to add a few more lines of code.)

 ## Prerequisites

-Before running the application, make sure you have Python installed.
-The project uses several libraries that you can install with `pip`.
+To run this project, you need to have Python and the necessary libraries installed.

 ## Installation